-The Federal Old-Age and Survivors Insurance Trust Fund was established under FICA (Internal Revenue Code Chapter 7 section 401).
-Under the US social security legislation an amount equal to 100 percent of the amount collected from employees and employers in respect of OASDI is appropriated to that trust fund (42 USC section 401).
-Monthly retirement benefits and survivors benefits are paid out of that trust fund.
-(A separate trust fund to be known as "the Federal Disability Insurance Trust Fund" is also established under the social security legislation.)
-The social security legislation sets out the conditions for entitlement to retirement benefits and provides for the payment of retirement benefits (42 US section 402).
+The Federal Old-Age and Survivors Insurance Trust Fund and Federal Disability Insurance Trust Fund were established under US Code Title 42 Public Health and Welfare Code, Chapter 7 Social Security, Subchapter II, section 401).
+Under the US social security legislation an amount equal to 100 percent of the amount collected from employees and employers in respect of OASDI is appropriated to those trust funds (42 USC, section 401).
+Monthly retirement benefits and survivors benefits are paid out of the Federal Old-Age and Survivors Insurance Trust Fund and benefits to disabled workers and their families are paid out of the Federal Disability Insurance Trust Fund.
+The social security legislation sets out the conditions for entitlement to retirement benefits and provides for the payment of retirement benefits (42 USC, section 402).

-For paragraph (a)(iv) of the definition of "superannuation scheme" to apply, the arrangement must be mainly for the purpose of providing retirement benefits.
+For paragraph (a)(v) of the definition of "superannuation scheme" to apply, the arrangement must be mainly for the purpose of providing retirement benefits.

-Payments under FICA are appropriated to the Federal Old-Age Survivors Insurance Trust Fund and are to be used for the purpose of funding retirement benefits.
+Payments under FICA are appropriated to the Federal Old-Age and Survivors Insurance Trust Fund and are to be used for the purpose of funding retirement benefits.
 Survivors' benefits are also paid out of the fund to the widows, widowers and children of people who would have been entitled to receive a retirement benefit (that is, benefits could be paid out of the trust fund to people who have not reached retirement age).
 However, such people would be entitled to receive a benefit only if a person who qualifies for a retirement benefit has died.
 The principal object of creating the trust fund is to provide for the payment of retirement benefits.

 FICA is part of a legislative scheme for the provision of social security benefits by the US Federal Government, which is the equivalent of provision of benefits under the New Zealand Social Security Act 1964.
-In Roe v Social Security Commission (10 April 1987) unreported, High Court, Wellington, M 270/86, Davison CJ) the plaintiff was the recipient of a social security retirement benefit paid by the US Government.
+In Roe v Social Security Commission (10 April 1987) (unreported, High Court, Wellington, M 270/86, Davison CJ) the plaintiff was the recipient of a social security retirement benefit paid by the US Government.
 The issue was whether the benefit formed part of a programme providing benefits, pensions or periodical allowances for any of the contingencies for which benefits, pensions or allowances could be paid under the New Zealand Social Security Act.
 Davison CJ commented: